 I quizzed the interpreter about her actions and he said, “The first time they lifted her, she said, ‘Behold, I see my father and my mother.’
 The second time she said, ‘Behold, I see all of my dead kindred, seated.’
-The third time she said, ‘Behold, I see my master, seated in Paradise.
+The third time she said, ‘Behold, I see my master, seated in Paradise (Valhalla).
 Paradise is beautiful and verdant.
 He is accompanied by his men and his male-slaves.
 He summons me, so bring me to him.’

 Then the deceased’s next of kin approached and took hold of a piece of wood and set fire to it.
-He walked backwards, with the back of his neck to the ship, his face to the people, with the lighted piece of wood in one hand and the other hand on his anus, being completely naked.
+He walked backwards, with the back of his neck to the ship, his face to the people, with the lighted piece of wood in one hand and the other hand on his behind, being completely naked.
 He ignited the wood that had been set up under the ship after they had placed the slave-girl whom they had killed beside her master.
 Then the people came forward with sticks and firewood.
 Each one carried a stick the end of which he had set fire to and which he threw on top of the wood.
 The wood caught fire, and then the ship, the pavilion, the man, the slave-girl and all it contained.
 A dreadful wind arose and the flames leapt higher and blazed fiercely.”

 A page from his writings

-Keep in mind that the funeral described by Ibn Fadlan was for a highly important chief of the people he called Rūsiyyah, but the name of the chieftains still is a matter of debate among scholars.
+The funeral described by Ibn Fadlan was for a highly important chief of the people he called Rūsiyyah, but the name of the chieftains still is a matter of debate among scholars.

 This is one record, made by one person, regarding one Viking group at one point in the 260-year history of the Viking raids and settlements.
 We have no way of knowing how common or uncommon this kind of funeral practice really was.
 What we do know is that farmers, hunters, bakers, craftsmen and other plain folk - the great majority of Viking society - had to be content with much simpler funerals.
 Even most chieftains had a more ordinary funeral, as proven by many burial mounds found around the globe.
-Still, that was the definition of “going our with a bang”.